Lilbeast99/Lilbeast99/README.md

 - 👋 Hi, I’m @Lilbeast99
 - 👀 I’m interested in Web development, cyber security and just problem solving with programming
-- 🌱 I’m currently learning Webdevelopment fullstack @ The odin Project
+- 🌱 Webdevelopment django fullstack, python and C programming are some of my area of expertise
 - 📫 How to reach me... email emmanuelace55@gmail.com
 <!---
 Lilbeast99/Lilbeast99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.